ibm-cloud-docs/dns-svcs/platform-metrics.md

 DNS Services collects two levels of platform metrics from two locations within the data path; the data path and custom resolvers.
 By default, you'll receive only the summary of metrics which gives a minimum amount of information about DNS query requests, DNS query results, and custom resolver location health.

-Open a Support case to enable the total metrics set.
+Open a Network Support case to enable the total metrics set.

 Platform metrics are priced per usage.